mbuczko/revolt/README.md

 Note the `:extra-paths` and `:main-opts`.
 First one declares additional paths - a _target_ directory in this case where certain tasks (eg. sass, cljs, aot) will generate their artifacts (CSSes, javascripts, compiled classes...).
 This location may be changed with extra parameter "-t" in `:main-opts`.

-`:main-opts` on the other hand are the parameters that `clj` will use to bootstrap revolt: `-m revolt.bootstrap` instructs `clj` to use `revolt.bootstrap` namespace as a main class and pass rest of parameters over there. `-c revolt.edn` points at the revolt configuration file (can be omitted if it's named `revolt.edn`) and `-a nrepl,rebel` let's revolt to activate `revolt.plugin/nrepl` and `revolt.plugin/rebel` plugins (`revolt.plugin/` namespace may be omitted in case of built-in plugins).
+`:main-opts` on the other hand are the parameters that `clj` will use to bootstrap revolt: `-m revolt.bootstrap` instructs `clj` to use `revolt.bootstrap` namespace as a main class and pass rest of parameters over there. `-c revolt.edn` points at the revolt configuration file (can be omitted if it's named `revolt.edn`) and `-a nrepl,rebel` lets revolt to activate `revolt.plugin/nrepl` and `revolt.plugin/rebel` plugins (`revolt.plugin/` namespace may be omitted in case of built-in plugins).

 Now, the final touch.
 To launch a REPLs with rebel readline, nrepl and all the stuff necessary for clojurescripting and packaging: